gruntjs/grunt-docs/Configuring-tasks.md

 All most people need to know is that `foo/*.js` will match all files ending with `.js` in the `foo/` subdirectory, but `foo/**/*.js` will match all files ending with `.js` in the `foo/` subdirectory _and all of its subdirectories_.

-Also, in order to simplify otherwise complicated globbing patterns, grunt allows arrays of file paths or globbing patterns to be specified.
+Also, in order to simplify otherwise complicated globbing patterns, Grunt allows arrays of file paths or globbing patterns to be specified.
 Patterns are processed in-order, with `!`-prefixed matches excluding matched files from the result set.
 The result set is uniqued.

 For example: